 PARCELS TO THE FRONT & LETTERS HOME is dedicated to World Peace, in Honour of my Father, The Revd Arthur Hubert Hibbett (Bertie), his brothers, Harold & Basil – all three wounded in WW1 – and in Memory of my Uncle Sydney Hibbett, Killed in Action 1st July 1916.
 Also of my Aunt Ida Hibbett, Red Cross Nurse, who died of cancer following work in an ammunition factory.

-ONE HUNDRED YEARS ON, THIS FATEFUL CARD WAS POSTED AGAIN: 11th AUGUST 2014: the first post in a remarkable collection of Letters, Drawings and Sketches Pte Bertie Hibbett, 1/5th South Staffordshire Regiment, sent Home from the Trenches in France & Flanders.
-Some 200 Letters have been posted on the day they were written between August 1914 and July 1916.
+ONE HUNDRED YEARS ON THIS FATEFUL CARD WAS POSTED AGAIN: 11th AUGUST 2014: the first on-line post in a remarkable collection of Letters, Drawings and Sketches Pte Bertie Hibbett, 1/5th South Staffordshire Regiment, sent Home from the Trenches in France & Flanders.
+Some 200 Letters have been posted on the day they were written, between August 1914 and July 1916.

-BERTIE HIBBETT’S STORY for the most part is told in his own words: with extracts from his 1967 Memories of the First World War, his own War Diary; also South Staffords Regiment War Diary and The History of the South Staffordshire Regiment, woven in where appropriate.
+BERTIE HIBBETT’S STORY for the most part is told in his own words: with extracts from his own War Diary and ‘My Memories of the First World War’ 1967, and information from the South Staffords Regiment War Diary & The History of the South Staffordshire Regiment, woven in where appropriate.

-EDUCATIONAL AIM: My Grandfather was Chief Education Officer for the Borough of Walsall and it will be a great satisfaction to me, as a teacher myself, to know that this 1st World War Primary Source material is in a convenient form for Study in Schools and Colleges, as well as by the general public.
+EDUCATIONAL AIM: My Grandfather, Arthur Hibbett, was Chief Education Officer for the Borough of Walsall 1903 -1925 and it will be a great satisfaction to me, a onetime teacher, to know that this 1st World War Primary Source Material is in a convenient form for study in Schools and Colleges, as well as by the General Public.

 The Letters will appear under the following Headings:-